 Jewelry Appraisals

-When purchasing and insuring jewelry, you should also consider getting an appraisal.
 A jewelry appraisal is a written document that attests to the jewelry's characteristics, qualities, and value.
 A jewelry appraisal is your assurance that the jewelry you purchased is as the jeweler represented it.
-Furthermore, a jewelry appraisal is an essential document that enables insurers to properly underwrite and determine the proper premium.
-And, in the event you need to file a claim, the detailed description and photograph included in the appraisal ensure that its replacement value matches the piece originally purchased.
+It is an essential document that enables insurers to properly underwrite and determine the appropriate premium.
+In the event you need to file a claim, the detailed description and photograph included in the appraisal ensure that your jewelry’s replacement matches the piece originally purchased.

 When getting an appraisal, make sure it includes the following (preferably on an insurance industry standard form):